 by Cory Glauner

 We were checked by a Fish and Game officer the next day and he measured my bull and I barely squeaked by as being legal by the skin of my teeth.
 The way I looked at the tine and judged it at two inches (which it was) isn’t the way that you legally measure them.
 Even though he is legal it was too close for comfort and shooting him was a bad decision, but what’s done is done and I’m happy to be back home safe with my family.
-Looking forward to the next adventure.
+Looking forward to the next adventure, which is going to be a brown bear hunt on Kodiak Island.